What is a Certified Dog Trainer?

 Board Certified Behavior Analyst- Doctoral (BCBA-D) Behavior Analyst Certification Board

 This would be most similar to the CAAB, requiring a Doctorate level education.

 Veterinary Behaviorist (DACVB)- American College of Veterinary Behaviorists

 American Veterinary Society of Animal Behavior- this is a professional group, not a certification.

-Veterinarian (DMV)- all veterinarians should be certified as DVMs.
+Veterinarian (DVM)- all veterinarians should be certified as DVMs.
 If the person is not a licensed veterinarian, they cannot call themselves a veterinary behaviorist.